hanezu/hanezu.github.io/menu/contact.md

 If you enjoy reading my posts, feel free to comment (in English, Japanese or Chinese) or [email me](mailto:huachun@crypko.ai).

-Please contact me in advance for any kind of redistribution.
+Please contact me in advance for any form of redistribution.